 - Estimated Tax Payments: You may be required to make federal and/or state quarterly estimated income tax payments.
 Please refer to the federal quarterly estimated tax payments and State of Connecticut quarterly estimated tax payments sections of this site for the payment requirements.

 - Note: Postdoctoral fellowships and postdoctoral fellow funded healthcare are not wages and, therefore, are not subject to FICA tax.
 Although these payments are generally taxable, they are not considered income from a trade or business and, thus, do not constitute net earnings from self employment.
 Accordingly, these payments are not subject to the corresponding FICA tax imposed on self employment income.

-- Note: If you are a U.S. resident alien for tax purposes and you have claimed a reduced rate of withholding through the University pursuant to a tax treaty for the calendar year 2018, the University will issue you a Form 1042-S which may be in addition to or in lieu of the tax documents listed above.
+- Note: If you are a U.S. resident alien for tax purposes and you have claimed a reduced rate of withholding through the University pursuant to a tax treaty for the calendar year 2019, the university will issue you a Form 1042-S which may be in addition to or in lieu of the tax documents listed above.
 The Form 1042-S must be submitted with your individual income tax return.
-If you have any questions, please contact email@example.com.
+If you have any questions, please contact firstname.lastname@example.org.